-- 1.1 Residence Hall staff shall not enter a resident's room without permission of the student, unless under conditions of immediate and serious threat to the safety or well being of persons or property or for reasons stated in this Policy.
-Under such conditions a staff member may enter a student's room whether the residents are present or not.
+dents are present or not.
 If it is believed such danger is connected with fire, chemicals, explosives, weapons, or other items that would cause serious personal problems or injury, the staff member should, if possible, contact the Department of Public Safety for assistance.
 The same procedure is prescribed if the danger involves assault or other acts constituting possible jeopardy to persons or property.
-Others (staff or students) may be asked to assist in an emergency situation requiring room entry which threatens immediate harm to the safety of the individuals. - 1.2 Staff may also enter into a student's room if the student is not present, to eliminate disruptive noise from electrical sound equipment which may violate an individual's right to sleep, study, read, etc., as defined in Section 1 of the Residence Hall Bill of Rights. - 1.3 Entry of police officers into a student's room for purposes of investigation is governed by state and federal law.
-This includes, but is not necessarily limited to, officers in possession of a valid search/arrest warrant, hot pursuit, a safety emergency, or when a police officer has probable cause to believe a felony is being or has been committed by the individual therein.
+Others (staff or students) may be asked to assist in an emergency situation requiring room entry which threatens immediate harm to the safety of the individuals.

-1.4 Residence Hall staff shall not, except as noted in 1.
+- 1.2 Staff may also enter into a student's room if the student is not present, to eliminate disruptive noise from electrical sound equipment which may violate an individual's right to sleep, study, read, etc., as defined in Section 1 of the Residence Hall Bill of Rights. - Information regarding permission to erect A-frames and sandwich boards outside of campus buildings is available in the Student Life Center, 101 Student Services Building.
+The size may not exceed 3' x 5'. - 1.3 Entry of police officers into a student's room for purposes of investigation is governed by state and federal law.
+This includes, but is not necessarily limited to, officers in possession of a valid search/arrest warrant, hot pursuit, a safety emergency, or when a police officer has probable cause to believe a felony is being or has been committed by the individual therein. - 1.4 Residence Hall staff shall not, except as noted in 1.
 1, 1.2 and 1.3, admit a third party to a student's room without a resident's permission.